 Students may design alternative concentrations with specialized focus areas within the tourism, hospitality and events industries such as business analytics, digital marketing, ecotourism, cultural heritage tourism, or travel marketing.
 Online students also tailor their studies with an individualized selection of courses.
 Students in Individualized Study will be assigned to a faculty advisor for academic mentorship.

 Concentration Courses allow students to customize their education and develop skills tailored to their individual career goals.
-Depending on the concentration, students will complete either nine or 12 credit hours in courses designed to focus on the core elements of a specific industry.
+Students will complete nine credit hours in courses designed to focus on the core elements of a specific industry.
 Students may then choose to concentrate further with a series of suggested courses or broaden their education by choosing from a variety of alternative electives from the MTA curriculum and business curriculum at GWSB.

 If not pursuing an individualized plan of study, students must choose and complete one of the three concentrations listed below.
 Scroll down for a list of each concentration’s required courses, or click the following links to view more detailed information on each concentration:

 Event & Meeting Management | 9 Credits